Chrysler JA platform: 2001

 The platform was updated in 2000, becoming JR. The Dodge Stratus name was carried over, and the Cirrus became the Chrysler Sebring sedan.
 The Chrysler Sebring convertible was built on the JR platform as well.
 The Breeze name was dropped (with the rest of Plymouth).

 Engines available were the 2.4 L I4 and the 2.7 L LH V6.
 The wheelbase remained unchanged, although the track was increased slightly.

 The JR sedans were built at the Sterling Heights Assembly Plant, and the convertible moved back there from Mexico.
 The tooling from Sterling Heights Assembly was sold to Russian-based GAZ in 2006.
-GAZ intends to move the whole production line to a plant in Russia to build licensed JR sedans under a different nameGAZ Sibera facelifted Chrysler Sebring of the first generation.
+GAZ moved the whole production line to a plant in Russia to build licensed JR sedans under a different nameGAZ Sibera facelifted Chrysler Sebring of the first generation.
+Production ran from 2008 to 2010.

 The vehicle nameplates were shuffled with the Diamond Star Motors (DSM) coupes.
 The first generation of the Avenger became the Stratus coupe, and the newly renamed Chrysler Sebring sedan now shared a name with the second generation Sebring coupe.
 Both of the coupes were based on the third generation Mitsubishi Eclipse and built alongside the Eclipse.
 They had nothing in common with the JR platform other than the names.